Agungvpzz/Campaign-Analysis/README.md

 </p>

 - The stacked bar chart highlights a significant drop-off in conversion across all contact types: over 75% of contacts do not result in a customer subscription.
 On average, it takes 4 to 5 contact attempts to secure a single conversion.
 - The 'unknown' contact type shows the greatest inefficiency.
-Of 6,442 outreach attempts, only 530 led to a subscription—a conversion rate of just 8.2%, well below the 10% threshold.
+Of 6,442 outreach attempts, only 530 led to a subscription, a conversion rate of just 8.2%, well below the 10% threshold.
 - This suggests a need to rethink resource allocation, especially toward poorly performing segments like the 'unknown' contact type.
 Streamlining contact efforts could help minimize waste and improve overall conversion efficiency.

 ## H. Optimizing Outreach Timing: One-Attempt Analysis
 Under the "Optimizing Campaign Timing" section, we filter the dataset to include only records where the number of contacts equals one.
 This constraint allows us to precisely assess which specific contact date influences campaign effectiveness.
-When a customer has multiple contact attempts, the dataset does not indicate when earlier contacts occurred—making it impossible to isolate the impact of any single date.
+When a customer has multiple contact attempts, the dataset does not indicate when earlier contacts occurred, making it impossible to isolate the impact of any single date.

 ### 9. Are there specific days, weeks, or months with significantly higher conversion rates?